Muskan1425/QA-Bot-with-GPT-project/README.md

 # Q&A Bot with GPT

+A Q&A Bot with GPT is a chatbot that uses the GPT (Generative Pre-trained Transformer) language model to understand and respond to user queries in a conversational format.
+The bot can be built using natural language processing (NLP) techniques and can be trained on a large corpus of data to improve its accuracy and ability to understand and respond to user queries.
+The bot can be integrated with various communication channels, such as messaging platforms and websites, to provide a seamless user experience.
+The source code for building such a bot can be hosted on GitHub and made available to other developers for further customization and improvement.

 Here are the basic steps you can follow:

 Install the necessary packages: You will need to install the gpt_index and langchain packages using pip.